Frequently Asked Questions

 Distances Serviced: 75km, 100km, 163km

-Includes: Water, Xact electrolytes, Xact fruit bars and Bacon or tomato sandwiches
+Includes: Water, F2C Nutrition Glyco-Durance Hydration (Electrolytes + Carbs), Xact fruit bars and Bacon or tomato sandwiches

 Location: East Coulee Fire Hall (100km Turnaround)